duneroadrunner/SaferCPlusPlus/README.md

 "Registered" pointers are intended to behave just like native C++ pointers, except that their value is (automatically) set to nullptr when the target object is destroyed.
 And by default they will throw an exception upon any attempt to dereference a nullptr.
 Because they don't take ownership like some other smart pointers, they can point to objects allocated on the stack as well as the heap.
 In most cases, they can be used as a compatible, direct substitute for native pointers, making it straightforward to update legacy code (to be safer).

-Registered pointers come in two flavors - [`TRegisteredPointer<>`](#tregisteredpointer) and [`TRelaxedRegisteredPointer<>`](#trelaxedregisteredpointer).
-They are both very similar. `TRegisteredPointer<>` emphasizes speed and safety a bit more, while `TRelaxedRegisteredPointer<>` emphasizes compatibility and flexibility a bit more.
-If you want to undertake the task of en masse replacement of native pointers in legacy code, or need to interact with legacy native pointer interfaces, `TRelaxedRegisteredPointer<>` may be more convenient.
+Registered pointers come in two flavors - [`TRegisteredPointer<>`](#tregisteredpointer) and [`TCRegisteredPointer<>`](#tcregisteredpointer).
+They are both very similar. `TRegisteredPointer<>` emphasizes speed and safety a bit more, while `TCRegisteredPointer<>` emphasizes compatibility and flexibility a bit more.
+If you want to undertake the task of en masse replacement of native pointers in legacy code, or need to interact with legacy native pointer interfaces, `TCRegisteredPointer<>` may be more convenient.

 Note that these registered pointers cannot target types that cannot act as base classes.
 The primitive types like int, bool, etc. cannot act as base classes.
 The library provides safer [substitutes](#primitives) for `int`, `bool` and `size_t` that can act as base classes.
 Also note that these registered pointers are not thread safe.
 When you need to share objects between asynchronous threads, you can use the [safe sharing data types](#asynchronously-shared-objects) in this library.
 For more information on how to use the safe smart pointers in this library for maximum memory safety, see [this article](http://www.codeproject.com/Articles/1093894/How-To-Safely-Pass-Parameters-By-Reference-in-Cplu).